In this article, you will learn how to move WordPress from Localhost to Live Server with the WordPress Duplicator Plugin.

 Note that you may not be permitted to create a new database in the installation process procedure.
 Therefore you will need to create a database manually.

 To do this, open your cPanel, and click on “MySQL Databases” to create a new database.

 After you have created a database, you will need to target the “installer.php” file in the installer folder you uploaded to your website.
 To do this add “/installed.php” to the end of your website URL with a web browser.

 For instance, if the domain name where you uploaded your WordPress is “mynewsite.com“, you will have to go to “mynewsite.com/installer.php” with a web browser to start the installation process.

-Make sure you have “Success” in both “Server Connection” and “Database Found” field.
+Make sure you have “Success” in both the “Server Connection” and “Database Found” fields.

 Note: if any of the fields are not marked “Success” you will not be able to proceed.

-Now, check the box below the page to show that you have read all warning and notice, and then click “Run Deployment” to begin the installation of your WordPress backup to a live server.
+Now, check the box below the page to show that you have read all warnings and notices, and then click “Run Deployment” to begin the installation of your WordPress backup to a live server.

 6. Finalizing Installation Process

 Once the installation is completed, you will see a setup page, as shown below: